 Unfortunately, Nellie’s health still quickly deteriorated and she was found to also be suffering from Caries, a condition that destroys the jaw.
 On February 2, 1908, Nellie passed away but only after weeping with joy in her final hours knowing that she would soon be meeting her Lord.

-Nellie was laid to rest in her Communion dress at St. Joseph’s Cemetery in Cork, the site which would become a shrine to many.
+Nellie was laid to rest in her Communion dress at St. Joseph’s Cemetery in Cork, the site which would become a shrine for many.

 However, the nuns of Good Shepherd felt it was only appropriate that Nellie be laid to rest at Good Shepherd where she spent the majority of her short but blessed life.

 After a year and a half, the nuns were granted permission to exhume Nellie’s body to move it to Good Shepherd.
-It was there that the most miraculous of events associated with Nellie was taken notice of.
+It was there that the most miraculous of events associated with Nellie were noted.

-Despite being buried for a year and a half, Nellie’s body was in perfect condition, with her pendant looking as if it had been shined up like new.
+Despite having been buried for a year and a half, Nellie’s body was in perfect condition, with her pendant looking as if it had been shined up like new.
 Most spectacularly, it appeared that Nellie’s hair had grown since her burial.

-Feeling a miracle was present, the Pope was notified of the events in Ireland.
-Hearing the story of Nellie Organ, Pope Pius X felt moved enough that action must be taken to commemorate her life.
-It was then that the Pope changed the age of Communion from 12 to seven years old, forever remembering Nellie, now known as Little Nellie of God.
+The nuns felt these were miraculous signs and notified the Pope.
+When the Pope heard the story of Nellie Organ he was convinced that something had to be done to commemorate her life.
+It was then that the Pope changed the age for First Holy Communion from 12 to seven years old, forever remembering Nellie, now known as Little Nellie of God.